Jun Lana: Film and television work

 Since 1998, Lana has written screenplays for such directors as Marilou Diaz-Abaya Mel Chionglo and Maryo J. de los Reyes.
 His screenplay for Diaz-Abaya's Sa Pusod ng Dagat (1998) won Lana the Best Screenplay award from the Brussels European Film Festival|Brussels International Film Festival in 1998.

 He has won two FAMAS Best Screenplay awards — in 1998 for Jose Rizal (shared with Ricky Lee and Peter Ong Lim) and in 1999 for Soltera (shared with Jerry Lopez Sineneng).
 His screenplay for Jose Rizal also won awards from the Metro Manila Film Festival and the Star Awards for Movies.
 In 2005, Lana's Palanca-award-winning play Mga Estranghero at ang Gabi (1994) was adapted for film by Rody Vera.
 Renamed Pusang Gala and directed by Ellen Ongkeko-Marfil, the film was nominated for several FAMAS awards, including a Best Story nomination for Lana.

 Lana made his film directorial debut with Gigil (2006), starring Katrina Halili.
 The following year, he wrote and directed Roxanne.
 From 2006 until 2014, Lana was employed by GMA Network, where he served as a creative consultant for the drama department, and as head writer of Magpakailanman and other shows.
 Lana also directs for television, sometimes in collaboration with actor Cesar Montano.
 For GMA Network, he directed his Palanca Award-winning teleplay Milagroso, which was aired as a television special and became a finalist at the 2006 Asian TV Awards.
 Lana has also directed television episodes for Love2Love, Wag Kukurap, and Fantastikids.

 His 2012 film Bwakaw was selected as the Filipino entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.

 In 2014, Lana and frequent filmmaking partner, Perci Intalan, established The IdeaFirst Company, a creative content creation and consultancy company.
 The company has produced many films, which have been awarded in numerous screenings in the Philippines and overseas.

 In the 29th Tokyo International Film Festival, his 2016 film Die Beautiful won the festival's Audience Choice Award, and also the Best Actor award for Paolo Ballesteros.

 In 2019, he won the Best Director Award for his feature film Kalel, 15 at the Tallinn Black Nights Film Festival.
 The film had its world premiere in the Estonian capital where it was screened in the official selection.

 In 2023, his new feature Your Mother’s Son was screened at the Toronto Film Festival.

 Personal life

-Lana is gay and married Direk Perci Intalan, a former TV5 executive, in a same-sex wedding ceremony in New York City on October 14, 2013.
+Lana is gay and producer-director Direk Perci Intalan, a former TV5 executive, in a same-sex wedding ceremony in New York City on October 14, 2013.
 Lana and Intalan were in an open relationship until their separation in December 2021.
 They consider themselves as best friends and co-parents to their content creation and artist management company, IdeaFirst.
 Lana is the vice president of IdeaFirst.